 Promoter Stake Sale and IPO Facilitation

-The reports indicate that the promoter group is not just looking at a simple divestment but is exploring a strategic stake sale to facilitate exits for long-term investors.
+According to media reports, the promoter group may be considering a stake-related transaction, which has influenced investor sentiment.
+However, there is no official confirmation from the company.
 This structural change is reportedly linked to broader goals, including potential IPO-related maneuvers to streamline the bank's capital structure.
 In the world of private banking, promoter holding regulations are stringent, and moves to dilute stakes are often perceived with a mix of caution and strategic interest.

 For existing shareholders, the impact of such a sale is twofold.
 On one hand, it introduces a high volume of shares into the secondary market, which can depress prices in the short term.
 On the other hand, facilitating an exit for long-term investors can sometimes lead to the entry of new, high-quality institutional backers.
 However, the immediate market reaction has been overwhelmingly negative, as the uncertainty regarding the identity of the buyers and the final price of the stake sale remains a concern for retail and institutional traders alike.